rescrv/HyperDex/doc/tutorial-datastructure.rst

 The operation ``list_rpush`` is guaranteed to be performed atomically, and will be applied consistently with respect to all other operations on the same list.

+XXX Note that lists provide both an lpush and rpush operation.
+The former adds the new element at the head of the list, while the latter adds at the tail.
+They also provide lpop operation for taking an element off the head of the list.
+Coupled together, these operations provide a comprehensive list datatype that can be used to implement fault-tolerant lists of all kinds.
+For instnace, one can implement work queues and generalized producer-consumer patterns on top of HyperDex lists in a pretty straightforward fashion.
+In this case, producers would push at one end of the list (the tail, with an rpush) and consumers would pop from the other (the head, with a pop).
+Since the operations are atomic, no additional synchronization would be necessary, enabling a high-performance implementation.

 Sets
 ----